 Stevens and Schmeusser will both return next season looking to not only improve their own games on the mat but those of their teammates as well.
 With the majority of their squad returning intact for next season, the Panthers are a safe bet to once again contend in the Henlopen and state-wide.

 After a 5-4 start to the season, the Lake Forest Spartans wrestling squad dropped their last 5 meets to fall out of contention in the Henlopen Conference.
 The relatively young group no doubt experienced some growing pains, especially at the end of the season.

-However, with only 4 seniors on the squad this season, there’s a good chance that many underclassmen will return next year having learned an awful lot this season.
+Page 2 of 2 - However, with only 4 seniors on the squad this season, there’s a good chance that many underclassmen will return next year having learned an awful lot this season.

 Look for Ryan Sipple, Eric Gibson, Barton Dalious, Austin Aguilar and Brian Thomson to make some noise for the Spartans next season.

 Looking at the record of the St. Thomas More wrestling squad will not tell you the entire story of their 2012-13 campaign.
 With only 8 wrestlers on the roster for the Ravens, it made winning almost any bout nearly impossible.

 Also, in a sport where juniors and seniors make up a large majority of rosters, the Ravens had 2 on their team combined.